Quantum density estimation with density matrices: Application to quantum anomaly detection: Quantum-classical density matrix density estimation (Q-DEMDE)

 \end{enumerate}

-In the next sections, we present the theoretical details of the new adaptive Fourier features method, and the proposed DMKDE quantum protocol to compute the expected value of a mixed state density matrix.
+In the following sections, we present the theoretical details of the new quantum Fourier features and the proposed Q-DMKDE quantum protocol, which estimates the expected value of an eigen-decomposed density matrix.